 I took the paper she extended, put it face down on my desk, and asked her if she was okay.
-She stood there for a moment and stared at the floor, but then she whispered, “I just…I just can’t today.
+She stood there for a moment and stared at the floor.
+Then she whispered, “I just…I just can’t today.
 I’m so tired.”
 She took a deep breath and the dam broke.

-This sweet girl had been waking up at 5 a.m. to workout before school, spending the entire day feeling overwhelmed by a schedule full of advanced classes, and then staying after school to practice whichever sport happened to be in season.
+This sweet girl had been waking up at 5 a.m. to workout before school, spending the entire day feeling overwhelmed by a schedule full of advanced classes, and then staying after school for sports.
 But that’s not all.

 Her evenings were booked solid with music lessons, youth group, athletic games, and community volunteering.
-Her weekends?
+And her weekends?
 They were reserved for the travel team she played with, hoping to grab the attention of a college scout and land a big scholarship for college.

-She was running on fumes, and telling her coach she needed to get help after school for an assignment was the only acceptable way she could think of to give herself a break without dealing with criticism or disapproval from the people in her circle.
+She was running on fumes.
+Telling her coach she needed to get help after school for an assignment was the only acceptable way she could think of to give herself a break without dealing with criticism or disapproval from the people in her circle.

 This young lady wasn’t old enough to drive, yet she was struggling to shoulder the real and perceived expectations she felt from her peers, parents, teachers, and the rest of the world.
 As I listened, I wondered if her mom was aware of how overwhelmed her daughter was feeling, so I asked.
 Mom didn’t know, but I knew she’d want to.

 This wasn’t an isolated incident, friends.
 We’ve almost gotten used to the value our culture places on productivity and achievement.
-Being busy to the point of exhaustion is glorified, but God doesn’t call us to be busy, He calls us to be fruitful.
-And schedules like the one this student was trying to manage on her own is part of the reason a growing number of our daughters are suffering from chronic stress that leaves them feeling afraid, overwhelmed, and completely out of control.
+Being busy to the point of exhaustion is glorified.
+But God doesn’t call us to be busy.
+He calls us to be fruitful.
+And schedules like the one this student was trying to manage is part of the reason a growing number of our daughters are suffering from chronic stress.
+This stress leaves them feeling afraid, overwhelmed, and completely out of control.

-Some of our girls manage by taking on everything at once, some struggle to find a balance, and for some of our sweet daughters, the pressure they’re facing makes it feel impossible to find the strength or motivation to try anything at all.
+Some of our girls manage by taking on everything at once, some struggle to find a balance, and for some the pressure makes it feel impossible to find the strength to try anything at all.
 However they’re coping, all this stress isn’t just making them irritable and tired, it’s making them sick.
 So much so that small, everyday stresses can feel heavy and unmanageable.
 They need our help.

 Why are daughters mean to their mothers?
-Sometimes it has less to do with what we’re doing, and more to do with what they’re trying to accomplish.
+It doesn’t necessarily mean they are mean daughters.
+Sometimes it has less to do with what we’re doing and more to do with what they’re trying to accomplish.

-Since we know that our girls may still be a little wobbly in the planning, reasoning, and problem-solving department, we may need to initiate a conversation about how to move forward when they’ve overestimated their capabilities.
+We know our girls may still be a little wobbly in the planning, reasoning, and problem-solving department.
+So we may need to initiate a conversation about how to move forward when they’ve overestimated their capabilities.

-It can be hard for them to cut things from their schedules for their health and well being, but that’s one area that we truly need to stand in the gap for them.
+It can be hard for them to cut things from their schedules, but that’s one area we truly need to stand in the gap for them.
 But if we’re not modeling the necessity and goodness of rest, we may need to have a chat with ourselves first.

-Perhaps you’ve already identified and reduced the pressure points in your daughter’s life yet conflict continues between you.
-Here are four things to consider to help you better understand and navigate your relationship and manage any potential difficulties that may arise.
+Perhaps you’ve already identified and reduced the pressure points in your daughter’s life yet conflict continues.
+Here are four things to consider to help you better navigate your mother daughter relationship and manage any potential difficulties that may arise.

 1. Acknowledge Your Role in the Conflict

-We know that the way we talk with our daughters matters and directly impacts the quality of our relationship.
-Yet, if I could drop a pin on a map and show you the exact location of where some of my most significant mother-daughter battles took place, you would find them sitting at the intersection of Pride and Miscommunication.
+We know the way we talk with our daughters matters.
+It directly impacts the quality of our relationship.
+Yet, if I could show you where some of my most significant mother-daughter battles took place, you would find them sitting at the intersection of Pride and Miscommunication.

-In my restlessness; in my fear and frustration; in my attempts to predict and control things that are not mine to handle, I can be blinded to the ways I’m actively contributing to the conflict with my daughter.
-Since I constitute 50% of that relationship, half of what goes down when an issue pops up is my responsibility, and only half of that is mine to control.
+In my restlessness, my fear, my frustration, and my attempts to predict and control, I can be blinded to the ways I’m contributing to the conflict with my daughter.
+Since I constitute 50% of that relationship, half of what goes down when an issue pops up is my responsibility.
+Only half of that is mine to control.

-When there’s an unresolved issue between me and my daughter, I need to go to God first because sometimes I’m the problem.
-And then I have to begin the uncomfortable work of honestly evaluating how my words, attitude, behavior, parenting style, or even my past may need to be addressed, adjusted, or processed before we can move forward.
+When there’s an unresolved issue, I need to go to God first because sometimes I’m the problem.
+Then I have to begin the work of evaluating how my words, attitude, behavior, parenting style, or even my past may need to be addressed, adjusted, or processed before we can move forward.

-Conflict has such a negative connotation, but it isn’t always a bad thing.
+Conflict has a negative connotation, but it isn’t always bad.
 God can use it as an opportunity to help us grow.
-I’ve found that there’s some truth to the saying “People don’t care what you know, until they know that you care,” and I’m grateful for the helpful resources that are available today to help us know ourselves and our daughters better.
-Even if we think we handle communication and conflict pretty well, there’s always room for improvement.
+I’ve found there’s some truth to the saying “People don’t care what you know, until they know that you care.”
+I’m grateful for the helpful resources that are available to help us know ourselves and our daughters better.
+Even if we think we handle communication and conflict well, there’s always room for improvement.

 2. Identify Her Love Language

-What makes your daughter feel seen, heard, and loved may be completely different from the way in which you’re trying to communicate your love and affection.
+What makes your daughter feel seen, heard, and loved may be completely different from the way you’re trying to communicate your affection.
 That’s why I appreciate the insight I found in the books Dr. Gary Chapman has written about the five love languages: quality time, words of affirmation, acts of service, physical touch, and gifts.